Andivanushko/com.insider/README.md

 - Maven
 - Allure 2
 - RestAssured
-- Lombok (install IDEA plugin if you see compilation errors)
+- Lombok (install IDE plugin if you see compilation errors)

 ## Run test using command line
 - Run all tests: